 The Reina Sofia Museum was founded in 1992 and used to be a hospital.
 It is one of the houses of modern and contemporary art.
 In addition to Miro’s and Dali’s important works, the most famous painting of the Spanish world is exposed: Picasso’s Guernica.

 IMPORTANT!
-Smart Insiders has organized a free trip to the Reina Sofia on Wednesday January 16th, and a free trip to the Prado Museum the following week on Wednesday, January 23rd.
+Smart Insiders has organizes free visits to the Reina Sofia and Prado Museum.
 Click below for more information on how you can sign up!

 A place you absolutely have to visit is the Royal Palace.
 Its constructions started in 1738 and it has been Royal’s family residence until 1931.
 Inside you can find preserved Goya’s and Velazquez’s works.
 You can’t miss Cibeles Palace either: An impressive construction designed by Antonio Palacios and Joaquín Otamendi that used to be the headquarters of the Spanish Post Office and Telegraph Company.
 Since 2007, it became the headquarters of the City Council.
 Therefore, if you want to enjoy an amazing view, climb up the Faro de Moncloa and be able to see the whole city through its crystal windows.